Modern detached ADU with white stucco exterior in Ventura County

 When a Coastal Development Permit Is Required

-Even under SB 897's exemptions, certain conditions trigger mandatory CDP review.
-Projects involving bluff-top properties within 50 feet of coastal bluffs, sites with environmentally sensitive habitat areas (ESHA), or locations in high-fire-hazard zones within the coastal zone typically require full CDP processing.
-Additionally, if your ADU design exceeds local height limits (often 16–18 feet for flat roofs, 25 feet for pitched roofs) or requires setback variances, the CDP exemption may not apply.
+Certain conditions override SB 897's exemptions and mandate full CDP review.
+Bluff-top parcels within 50 feet of coastal bluffs, sites containing environmentally sensitive habitat areas, and locations in high-fire-hazard zones within the coastal zone typically require CDP processing.
+Height limits in local ordinances often cap flat roofs at 16–18 feet and pitched roofs at 25 feet.
+If your ADU exceeds those limits or needs setback variances, the exemption may not apply.

-The appeal mechanism is where CCC jurisdiction becomes most consequential.
-Local CDP approvals can be appealed to the Coastal Commission within 10 working days by any interested party.
-If appealed and accepted for review, the Commission can modify or deny the project based on Coastal Act policies—even if it fully complies with local zoning.
-This introduces uncertainty that developers must account for in pro forma analysis and timeline planning.
+The appeal mechanism introduces the most consequential uncertainty.
+Any interested party can appeal a local CDP approval to the Coastal Commission within 10 working days.
+If the Commission accepts the appeal, it can modify or deny the project based on Coastal Act policies even when the project fully complies with local zoning.
+Pro forma analysis and timeline planning must account for this risk.

 AB 2221 and the Ministerial Approval Framework

-Assembly Bill 2221, effective January 1, 2023, represented the most significant ADU reform since AB 68 (2019) first mandated ministerial processing.
-The law closed loopholes that allowed cities to impose subjective design review, neighborhood compatibility findings, and other discretionary hurdles.
-For Ventura County developers, AB 2221's key provisions include:
+Assembly Bill 2221 took effect January 1, 2023, closing loopholes that had allowed cities to impose subjective design review, neighborhood compatibility findings, and other discretionary hurdles.
+For Ventura County developers, the statute's core provisions include:

-• Objective standards only: Cities can apply only objective, measurable development standards (setbacks, height, lot coverage) without subjective design review
+• Cities may apply only objective, measurable development standards such as setbacks, height, and lot coverage; subjective design review is prohibited

-• 60-day approval timeline: Complete applications must be approved or denied within 60 days, with denials requiring specific code citations
+• Complete applications must receive approval or denial within 60 days, with denials citing specific code violations

-• Utility connection streamlining: Prohibited separate utility connection fees or capacity charges beyond actual infrastructure costs
+• Utility connection fees and capacity charges are capped at actual infrastructure costs

-• Impact fee limitations: Capped impact fees at proportional share based on ADU square footage, with full waivers for ADUs under 750 square feet
+• Impact fees are limited to proportional share based on ADU square footage, with full waivers for units under 750 square feet

-The practical effect in Ventura County has been dramatic.
-Prior to AB 2221, cities like Ventura and Oxnard maintained design review processes that added 90–120 days to entitlement timelines.
-Post-AB 2221, compliant applications in non-coastal-zone areas now receive approval in 45–60 days, with building permits issued concurrently or immediately following.
+Ventura and Oxnard had maintained design review processes that added 90–120 days to entitlement timelines before AB 2221.
+Compliant applications in non-coastal-zone areas now receive approval in 45–60 days, with building permits issued concurrently or immediately following.

 "AB 2221 eliminated the subjective gatekeeping that previously allowed cities to slow-walk or deny ADU applications based on neighborhood aesthetics or planning commissioner preferences.
 For coastal Ventura properties outside CDP jurisdiction, we're now seeing entitlement-to-construction timelines of 75–90 days versus 6–9 months pre-2023."